Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 16.md

 ## Exercise 3:

-Use the ternary operator to refactor the following program.
+Use the ternary operator to refactor a previous program that you have written.

+## Git